faveroo/faveroo/README.md

 ### 👨‍💻 About Me

 Backend-focused developer, passionate about building scalable and well-structured applications.
-Strong experience with **PHP, Laravel, MySQL**, and solid foundations in **software development and algorithms**.
 Currently pursuing a degree in **Systems Analysis and Development (ADS)**.

 </div>